 Nvidia graphics card deals

-Rejoice!
-It looks like there are finally some reasonably priced GTX 1080s in stock.
-Amazon has a handful of $600 cards left, Newegg has some new inventory on a $630 model, but the rest are price gouging models not worth your money.
+The most powerful graphics card is now widely available.
+Amazon has some under $600, Newegg has some new inventory on a $570 model, but the rest are price gouging models not worth your money.
 Keep checking Amazon / Newegg for new inventory around the same price, too.

 You want a GTX 1070?
 Sure you do, and so does everyone else.
 It's the best graphics card overall, in our view, delivering awesome performance at a price that doesn't quite break the bank now that prices are back around average.
-The baseline official MSRP is $380, and last week was the first time we've seen it below that.
+The baseline official MSRP is $380, and we're now occasionally seeing prices below that.

 Oh, how the mighty have fallen!
-A few months ago the GTX 980 Ti was going for close to $600, and now it's down to $400 at Newegg.
-Considering it's only slightly slower than a GTX 1070, plus some good overclocking potential, it's still worth a look once the price goes down again.
+Considering it's only slightly slower than a GTX 1070, plus some good overclocking potential, it's still worth a look once the price goes down to something reasonable.
 Don't forget that it uses 250W compared to the 150W on the 1070, though!

 Inventory for the old GTX 980 is likely going to dry up in the near future, and prices are going back up.
-Or just sell your current card and try to pick up a 1070.
+Prices are low compared to what they used to be, or you could just sell your current card and try to pick up a 1070.
 Newegg had a couple for under $300 a few weeks ago, but they're all gone now, and prices seem to be going back up for some reason.
 Still, not bad for what used to be a $550 GPU.

 AMD graphics card deals